unlock-protocol/unlock/unlock-protocol-com/blog/goerli.md

 ---
-title: "Launching Unlock on Goerli Ethereum Testnet"
+title: Unlock Now Available on Goerli Ethereum Testnet
-subTitle:
+subTitle: As Rinkeby is getting deprecated, the Unlock Protocol has now been deployed on the Goerli Ethereum Testnet for novice and developers to experiment
-publishDate: Jul 26, 2022
+publishDate: Jul 29, 2022
-authorName: "Clément Renaud"
+authorName: Clément Renaud
 description: As Rinkeby is getting deprecated, the Unlock Protocol has now been deployed on the Goerli Ethereum Testnet for novice and developers to experiment.
 image: images/blog/goerli/goerli-logo.png
 ---